Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Structure factor and neutron scattering cross section

-In \cref{fig:cross_section} we display $d\sigma/d\Omega$ for the spin wave, skyrmion, and field-polarized states (see \cref{fig:structure_factor} for all components $S_{\alpha\beta}$ of the structure factor).
-Generally speaking, long-range magnetic ordering is signalled by the presence of Bragg peaks in $d\sigma / d\Omega$ at momentum transfers $\bm q$ corresponding to the wave vectors of the ordering.
+In \cref{fig:cross_section} we display $d\sigma/d\Omega$ for the helical, skyrmion, and field-polarized states (see \cref{fig:structure_factor} for all components $S_{\alpha\beta}$ of the structure factor).
+The geometry and local polarization of those states is displayed in \cref{fig:three_phases_different_BC}(d)-(f).
+Generally speaking, long-range magnetic ordering is signaled by the presence of Bragg peaks in $d\sigma / d\Omega$ at momentum transfers $\bm q$ corresponding to the wave vectors of the ordering.
 We expect additional diffuse magnetic scattering components in $d\sigma/d\Omega$ rooted in spatial variations of the spin orientation.